Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Archery
 -------

-### Flashing Vengeance Draw

-**Cost:** 3m, 1i
-**Type:** Reflexive
-**Mins:** Archery 1

-After the Initiative Order has been decided but before the first Action, the Archer may make an immediate Maneuver.

 ### There is No Wind

-**Cost:** 1m;
+**Cost:** 2m;
 **Type:** Supplemental
 **Mins:** Archery or Thrown 1

-Reduce up to (3) dice of Disadvantages caused by non-visual conditions such as high winds, storms, sleet, and other similar Environmental Effects on Archery Attacks.
+The archer’s bolts fly true and strong.
+Ignore any Disadvantages caused by environmental effects that would push or alter the trajectory of the projectile, such as high winds, rains, or even shooting through a waterfall.

 ### Forceful Arrows